-14 students, teacher dead in Texas elementary school shooting, Abbott says
+18 students, 3 adults dead in Texas elementary school shooting, reports say

-Fourteen students and one teacher are dead after a gunman opened fire at a Texas elementary school, Texas Gov. Greg Abbott said Tuesday afternoon.
+Eighteen students and three adults are dead after a gunman opened fire at a Texas elementary school Tuesday, The Associated Press and The Texas Tribune reported.

+- The reports cited Texas state Sen. Roland Gutierrez and the Texas Department of Public Safety, respectively.

-The latest: Abbott said the suspect entered Robb Elementary School in Uvalde, Texas with a handgun and may have had a rifle, though that has not been confirmed.
+The latest: Texas Gov. Greg Abbott said the suspect entered Robb Elementary School in Uvalde, Texas, with a handgun and may have had a rifle, though that has not been confirmed.
 The governor said the shooter, an 18-year-old male who was local to Uvalde, was dead.

 - Robb Elementary School is located about 85 miles west of San Antonio.

-Note: Editor's note: This is a breaking story.
-Please check back for updates.